-Paolo Gucci: Creating Fashion History and Impact With an Iconic Brand
+Paolo Gucci: History and Impact on the Fashion Brand

 Gucci’s success and dominance, which has stood the test of time can be attributed to the pioneers who laid a foundation that has seen the brand stay popular for over a century.